Mich-Martins/Sales-Performance-Product-Intelligence-Dashboard/docs/methodology.md

 ## 6. Visualization

 The report file is `BMW_Sales_Dashboard.pbix`.
-A verified inventory of pages, visuals, filters, tooltips, bookmarks, and interactions is `[NEEDS INPUT]`.
+A verified inventory of pages, visuals, filters, tooltips, bookmarks, and interactions is displayed as a visula in the .pbix file.

 ## 7. Validation